HolyTicket/differ/readme.md

 # To-Do
 - Create API for integration with Amazon CodeDeploy
 - Handle diffing of column orders
+- Create dependency system (because some queries are dependent on other queries)

 # Thanks
 Dick Heinhuis (coaching)